Manas River: Hydrology

-The Manas catchment is almost wholly mountainous, rising within the space of 140 km from an elevation of about 100 m near the Indian border to the great Himalayan peaks at over 7500 m along the main Himalayan range bordering Bhutan and Tibet.
+The Manas catchment is almost wholly mountainous, rising within the space of 140 km from an elevation of about 100 m near the Indian border to the great Himalayan peaks at over 7,500 m along the main Himalayan range bordering Bhutan and Tibet.
 The huge elevation range and varied climatic conditions are reflected in rich diversity of fauna and flora native to the area.

 Climate

 Climate along the river is extremely varied, ranging from hot, humid subtropical conditions in the south to cold, dry alpine conditions in the north.
-From May to October, the southwest monsoon brings heavy rainfall—more than 4000 mm in the southern part—and there is a pronounced dry season in winter.
+From May to October, the southwest monsoon brings heavy rainfall—more than 4,000 mm in the southern part—and there is a pronounced dry season in winter.
 Further north, the rainfall is generally scanty, of the order of 600 to 700 mm recorded from June to August.
 The difference between maximum and minimum river flow in the monsoon season and dry season is said to be as much as 20 times.
+An average of approximately 2,309 mm of precipitation falls annually over the entire Manas catchment area.